OctopusDeploy/blog/blog/2017-10/octopus-v4-variable-editor.md

 **Filtering**

 We have also made significant changes to variable filtering.
-Filtering did exist in the old variable editor, but it was not very discoverable and a lot of users did not even know that it existed!
+Filtering did exist in the version 3 and earlier variable editor, but it was not very discoverable and a lot of users did not even know that it existed!
 It is more prominent in the new variable editor and allows you to filter your variables in even more ways.
 For example, you can chose to only show variables that do not yet have a value.

 ![Variable editor filter](variable-editor-filter.png "width=500")